jensbrauer/rockpaperscissors/README.md

 ### Lighthouse Report

 Lighthouse report was run multiple times with varying performance score as low as 83.
-Performance issues are unnoticed in manual testing an unattended to.
+Performance issues are unnoticed in manual testing and therefore unattended to.

 ![Landing Page](#)